- About Us

 Here are some questions that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Acorn Veterinary Clinic.

-Our hospital is open Monday to Friday from 8:30am to 6:00pm, Wednesday from 8:30am to 7:00pm, Saturdays from 9:00 am until noon.
-The clinic is closed on Sunday.
+Our clinic is open Monday to Friday from 8:30am to 6:00pm, Saturdays from 9:00am until noon.
+The clinic is closed on Sundays and major holidays.

 Yes, patients are seen by appointment.